lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 run your script.
 That workflow will be submitted for execution as any other workflow.

-As a result, the submission process for a custom script looks quite similarly to the submission process of regular payload jobs (i.e. jobs running ``pipetask``) submitted for execution.
-You can specified job requirements (e.g. ``computeSite``, ``requestMemory``, etc.) as for any other payload job providing that they are supported by the WMS plugin you are using.
+As a result, the submission process for a custom script looks quite similar to the submission process of regular payload jobs (i.e. jobs running ``pipetask``) submitted for execution.
+You can specify job requirements (e.g. ``computeSite``, ``requestMemory``, etc.) as for any other payload job providing that they are supported by the WMS plugin you are using.